SCENE 01 / HELICOPTER FILMING

 Large-scale aerial cinematography with gyro-stabilized camera systems across New Zealand.

-We coordinate helicopter filming with CAA-certified Part 102 aviation operators and experienced aerial cinematographers across New Zealand.
-Our team handles Civil Aviation Authority authorizations, Department of Conservation (DOC) national park filming permits, iwi consultation where required, and safety planning — so your production captures breathtaking footage over Queenstown, Wellington, or the Sub-Antarctic Islands while meeting the highest aviation standards.
+Here is the short of it.
+We set up helicopter filming with CAA-certified Part 102 aviation operators and skilled aerial cinematographers across New Zealand.
+Our team handles Civil Aviation Authority sign-off, Department of Conservation (DOC) national park filming permits, iwi consultation where needed, and safety planning — so your production captures breathtaking footage over Queenstown, Wellington, or the Sub-Antarctic Islands while meeting the highest aviation standards.

 Complete Helicopter Services